eslint/eslint.org/src/content/blog/2023-10-10-flat-config-rollout-plans.md

 You should also make sure that your rules aren't using `context.parserOptions` and `context.parserPath`.
 Instead, you should be using `context.languageOptions` and `context.languageOptions.parser`, which also work when ESLint is run in eslintrc mode.
 See our [previous post](https://eslint.org/blog/2023/09/preparing-custom-rules-eslint-v9/) for more information.

+**For shareable config authors**, you should update your shareable configs to use flat config format.
+This includes moving referenced plugins from the `peerDependencies` section of `package.json` to the `dependencies` section.

-**For plugin developers**, you should be updating your exported configs and shareable configs to use flat config format.
+**For plugin developers**, you should update your exported configs to use flat config format.
 The rest of your plugin, including rules and processors, don't require any changes.

 **For API users**, you'll need to decide whether or not you want to support both configuration systems in the short term.
 The API in v9.0.0 will change in the following ways: